Geocodio/docs/source.html.md

 </aside>

 ## v1.7
+*Released on November 8, 2023*

+* Updated state legislative districts for North Carolina

 *Released on August 14, 2023*

 * Corrected an issue that caused batch geocoding requests to only return results from the first country when addresses from mixed countries were present in a single batch.
 The original issue was inadvertently introduced on July 24th.